Breaking the Computer Buying Cycle

 That New Computer Smell

-If you are like most people when they go out and buy a new Personal Computer, you probably get excited when you take it out of the box, turn it on, and marvel at how fast it runs.
-When a computer is new, it always seems to run faster and boot up quicker than your old computer.
+If you are like most people when they buy a new Personal Computer, you probably get excited when you take it out of the box, turn it on, and marvel at how fast it runs.
+When a new computer is new, it always seems to run faster and boot up quicker than your old one.
 The applications and games seem to run without any slow down, and when you get on the internet, the pages load instantly on the screen, and you can quickly surf from one website to another.
-Over time though, your computer can slow down and not run as quickly as it did when it was new.
+Over time, though, your computer can slow down and not run as soon as it did when it was new.

 This slowdown can occur for various reasons, and when it happens, it can be frustrating and spoil your computing experience.
-When this happens, it can be corrected by either cleaning up your hard drive or running some diagnostics.
+It can be corrected by either cleaning up your hard drive or running some diagnostics.
 Perhaps the computer has a virus, and once you remove the virus, performance can be restored.
-What do you do, though, if you have done all those things and your computer is still running slow?
+What do you do if you have done all those things and your computer is still running slow?

-If your computer is running slow even after you have removed any viruses and attempted to improve system performance, it could mean that the demands you are now placing on your computer have exceeded the computer’s capability.
+If your computer is running slow even after you have removed any viruses and attempted to improve system performance, it could mean that the demands you are now placing on it have exceeded its capability.

-As we use our computers, we install new software applications and attempt to run more applications simultaneously.
-The new software we install can require greater computer resources such as more computer memory and a faster CPU or central processing unit to run the software applications or games properly.
+We install new software applications using our computers and attempt to run more applications simultaneously.
+The new software we install can require greater computer resources, such as more computer memory and a faster CPU or central processing unit to run the software applications or games properly.

 READ MORE :